amilajack/eslint-plugin-compat/README.md

   // ...
   "settings": {
     "polyfills": [
-      "WebAssembly",
-      "WebAssembly.compile",
+      // Example of marking entire API and all methods and properties as polyfilled "Promise",
+      // Example of marking specific method of an API as polyfilled "WebAssembly.compile",
-      // Example of API with no property
+      // Example of API with no property (i.e. a function) "fetch",
-      "fetch",
       // Example of instance method, must add `.prototype.` "Array.prototype.push"